cavalab/srbench/README.md

     To the extent possible, conda should be used to specify the dependencies you need.
     If your method is part of conda, great!
 You can just put that in here and leave `install.sh` blank.
     5. `install.sh` *(optional)*: a bash script that installs your method.
+    6. additional files: you may include a folder containing the code for your method in the submission.
+Otherwise, `install.sh` should pull the source code remotely.

+### Version control

+The install process should guarantee that the version for your algorithm that gets install is **fixed**.
+You can do this in many ways:
+        1. Including the source code with the submission.
+        2. Pulling a tagged version/release of your code from a git repository.
+        3. Checking out a specific commit, as in the provided example.

 ### Returning a sympy compatible model string
 In order to check for exact solutions to problems with known, ground-truth models, each SR method returns a model string that can be manipulated in [sympy](https://www.sympy.org).